 WHAT WE DO

-- Work with volunteers and interns year-round.
+- Work with volunteers and interns throughout the year.

 - Create awareness of the importance of responsible tourism through social media, local initiatives and community engagement.

 - Expand our volunteer and internship program by increasing the range of SAVE travel products and through collaboration agreements with other environmental and educational organizations.